Optimal Transport and Skorokhod Embedding: Particular embeddings

 \subsection{Remarks}

-The arguments given here only use the properties of one-dimensional Brownian motion to show that our candidate stopping times $\tau_\op$ and $\hat \tau$ are the same.
-In Section~\ref{sec:root-rost-embeddings} we will show that these arguments can be adapted to prove the existence of Rost and Root embeddings in a more general setting.
-In fact, in Sections \ref{sec:embeddings-abundance} and \ref{sec:feller} we will show that the above approach generalizes to a multi-dimensional setup and (sufficiently regular) Markov processes.
-In the case of the Root embedding it does not matter for the argument whether the starting distribution is a Dirac in $0$ as in our setup or rather a more general distribution $\lambda$.
+In Section~\ref{sec:root-rost-embeddings} we will show that the arguments above can be adapted to prove the existence of Rost and Root embeddings in a more general setting.
+Specifically, in Sections \ref{sec:embeddings-abundance} and \ref{sec:feller} we will show that this approach generalizes to a multi-dimensional setup and (sufficiently regular) Markov processes.
+In the case of the Root embedding it does not matter for the argument whether the starting distribution is a Dirac in $0$ as in our setup or a more general distribution $\lambda$.
 For the Rost embedding a general starting distribution is slightly more difficult.
-In the case where $\lambda$ and $\mu$ have common mass, then it may be the case that $\proj_{\R}(\mathcal{R}_\cl \cap (A \times \R_+)) = \{0\}$ for some set $A$ --- that is, all paths which stop at $x \in A$ do so at time zero.
+In the case where $\lambda$ and $\mu$ have common mass, then it may be the case that $\proj_{\R_+}(\mathcal{R}_\cl \cap (A \times \R_+)) = \{0\}$ for some set $A$ --- that is, all paths which stop at $x \in A$ do so at time zero.
 In this case it is possible that $\hat\tau < \tau_\op$ when the process starts in $A$, and in general, some proportion of the paths starting on $A$ must be stopped instantly.
 As a result, in the case of general starting measures, independent randomization is necessary.
 In the Rost case, it is also straightforward to compute the independent randomization which preserves the embedding property.

-Other recent approaches to the Root and Rost embeddings can be found in \cite{CoWa12,ObRe13,CoPe12,CoWa12}.
-These papers largely exploit PDE techniques, and as a result, are able to produce more explicit descriptions of the barriers, but the methods tend to be highly specific to the problem under consideration.
+Other recent approaches to the Root and Rost embeddings can be found in \cite{GaMiOb14,ObRe13,CoPe12,CoWa12}.
+These papers largely exploit PDE techniques, and as a consequence, are able to produce more explicit descriptions of the barriers, however the methods tend to be highly specific to the problem under consideration.